velvet-jedi/reactCarousel/README.md

 The magic happens with translateX, which literally pushes the entire track of cards horizontally, creating the illusion of navigation while keeping everything aligned and centered.

 The transition property is crucial in providing the sense of direction and smoothness in the sliding animation.

--   tailwind
--   react
--   testimonials carousel
--   accessiblity
--   keyboard nav

--   possibly do image optimizations

-Logical Decisions:

--   Some state for the index being shown
--   lucide-react library for icons

-Note on Approaches to Image Carousel Implementation Approach 1: Direct Implementation in Parent Component
-Pros:

-Simplicity for small projects.

-Direct access to logic and rendering.

-Cons:

-Code clutter in the parent component.

-Poor reusability across the application.

-Limited maintainability and scalability.

-Approach 2: Using a Child Component (ImageSlider)
-Pros:

-Separation of concerns enhances readability and maintainability.

-High reusability for different parts of the application.

-Modularity allows independent development and testing.

-Better scalability for growing applications.

-Cons:

-Slightly more initial setup required.

 --- as I introduced the state variable for active index, I removed the map, but later I decided to load all the images into the DOM at once (coz I only have 12 images) and brought back map.
 Also to create smooth animations you need them in the DOM already